pmsteil/ccc-cleanup/ccc.md

 The Liturgy of the Word is an integral part of the celebration. the meaning of the celebration is expressed by the Word of God which is proclaimed and by the response of faith to it.

 CCC 1191
-Sng and music are closely connected with the liturgical action. the criteria for their proper use are the beauty expressive of prayer, the unanimous participation of the assembly, and the sacred character of the celebration.
+Song and music are closely connected with the liturgical action. the criteria for their proper use are the beauty expressive of prayer, the unanimous participation of the assembly, and the sacred character of the celebration.

 CCC 1192
 Sacred images in our churches and homes are intended to awaken and nourish our faith in the mystery of Christ.Through the icon of Christ and his works of salvation, it is he whom we adore.
 Through sacred images of the holy Mother of God, of the angels and of the saints, we venerate the persons represented.